 Customer segmentation models provide crucial insights into the workings of the average audience member.
-With a sufficient cross-section of data, you can can infer many aspects of consumer psychology and test for other characteristics.
+With a sufficient cross-section of data, you can infer many aspects of consumer psychology and test for other characteristics.
 Furthermore, your customer engagement strategy should centre around your audience’s core demographic and psychographic characteristics.

-For example, if your audience has an interest in similar products but have a lower average income, you can test for discounts.
+For example, if your audience has an interest in similar products but has a lower average income, you can test for discounts.
 Your online strategy and social media strategy may benefit from A/B testing for offers and messages accordingly.
 Time your campaigns with special occasions (Christmas, Valentine’s, Black Friday, etc.).

 Social listening is an important asset that can give you a cheap and easy means of customer interaction.
 It can be a great source of customer feedback, generating customer value, engagement, and brand-building.
 You can also use it to test out hashtags and their responsiveness, test ads or slogans, and make communications adjustments.